ryechris/Go-Cookbook/README.md

 go run 02-ibm.go
 ```
 The above line prompts the user to enter a string.
 Any string.

 The program then searches that string to see if the characters "i", "b", or "m" are present -- in that order.

 For example, "icbm" returns Found, but "mbi" does not.

+The letter-finding program succeeds regardles of cases (uppercase, lowercase, or a mix) in the string.

 This program plays with:
 - Handling type string